psibi/yesod-rest/README.md

 code which is not required.
 Also, If I'm happy with this, I will try to integrate this as a stack template.

+# Features

+1. Provides an API server.
+2. Boilerplate for writing frontend code using React Javascript ecosystem is provided. (can be easily adapted to other tools like Angular, etc.)

-# Setup (on an Ubuntu system)
+# Setup (on an Ubuntu system) and Execution steps

 1. Install [Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/).
-2. sudo apt-get install libpq-dev
+2. sudo apt-get install libpq-dev postgresql postgresql-contrib
 3. cd yesod-rest
 4. cd static && npm install
 5. npm run webpack